Incident Response Plan (IRP) Testing

 How Effectively Could You Respond to a Cyber Attack?

+The best way to effectively test your incident response plan is with a tabletop exercise.
 A tabletop exercise is a type of incident response simulation that is used to practice and evaluate your team’s response to a hypothetical scenario, such as a data breach, without the need for significant resources.

 These structured exercises allow participants to review and discuss their roles, responsibilities, and procedures in the context of a simulated real-life scenario without any actual risk to your organization.